iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11/report.md

 > Why new permission without reason?
 Added finsky bind referer without statement of why or what for<br> :date: __2018-10-09 16:45:58__

-> It was doing okay until Trump got a hold of it I'll just stick to the weather apps<br> :date: __2018-10-06 06:52:37__

 #### 1-star reviews